Airport ProjectsDemolitionSite ClearanceSoft-Strip

 Hughes and Salvidge were appointed by Laing O’Rourke as the Demolition Subcontractor for a variety of works at Manchester Airport Terminal 2.

-Our previous experience at London Heathrow and London Gatwick Airports supported our tender for the works at Manchester Airport and provided Laing O’Rourke with the knowledge that the project was in safe, expert hands.
+Our previous experience at London Heathrow and London Gatwick Airports supported our tender for the demolition works in Manchester and provided Laing O’Rourke with the knowledge that the project was in safe, expert hands.

 The scope of works ranged from stripping out of buildings, separation works to the West Pier, demolition of the West Pier and node buildings, demolition of the bussing area and the trolley area and Terminal 2’s west elevation, demolition of the forecourt ramp sections and the clearing away of all debris and crushing of concrete and hardcore for re-use.